ErpNetDocs/tech/modules/financials/excise/index.md

 5. Incomes and expenses, including how many excise products were received and issued
 6. **Banderol stamping report**

-At any time, you can **visualize** this declaration and correct any encountered mistakes.
+At any time, you can **visualize** this declaration and correct any mistakes before officially submitting.

-When ready, you once again need to export it as an **XML** and send it to the respective taxing authority.
+When ready, you need to export it as an **XML** file and send it to the respective taxing authority.

 > [!NOTE]
 > Customs or other taxing authorities may need **direct access** to your ERP.net system in order to observe your tax warehouse.
 In the case of Bulgarian clients, for example, there's a **[separate environment](https://testdb-model.my.erp.net/legal)** offering the ability for custom agencies to generate reports and see which products are available in a tax warehouse for a specific period of time.